 Julian Charrière is a French-Swiss artist based in Berlin whose work bridges the realms of environmental science and cultural history.
 Marshalling performance, sculpture, and photography, his projects often stem from fieldwork in remote locations with acute geophysical identities — such as volcanoes, ice-fields, and radioactive sites.
 To date, his works has explored post-romantic constructions of ‘nature’, and staged tensions between deep or geological timescales and those relating to mankind.
 Charrière’s approach further reflects upon the myth of the quest and its objects in a globalized age.

 Dehlia Hannah is a philosopher and curator based in Copenhagen.
-She holds a PhD in philosophy from Columbia University and is currently research curator for the Centre for Environmental Humanities at Aarhus University, Denmark.
+She holds a PhD in philosophy from Columbia University and is currently Mads Øvlisen Postdoctoral Fellow in Art and Natural Sciences at the Department of Chemistry and Biosciences at Aalborg University in Copenhagen, affiliated with the Laboratory for Past Disaster Science at Aarhus University and the School of Earth and Space Exploration at Arizona State University.
 A Year Without a Winter was initiated at Arizona State University during her visiting assistant professorship with the School for the Future of Innovation in Society and the School of Art, Media, and Engineering.
 Her work examines ideas of climate change, nature, and environment through aesthetics and philosophy of science.

 Nadim Samman is a curator and art historian based in Berlin.
 He read Philosophy at University College London before receiving his PhD from the Courtauld Institute of Art.
 He co-founded the 1st Antarctic Biennale (2017) and the Antarctic Pavilion (Venice, 2015-).
 In 2016 he curated the 5th Moscow International Biennale for Young Art and in 2012 the 4th Marrakech Biennale (with Carson Chan).
 Other major projects include Treasure of Lima: A Buried Exhibition (a unique site-specific exhibition on the remote Pacific island of Isla del Coco) and Rare Earth (at Thyssen-Bornemisza Art Contemporary, Vienna).
 In 2014 Foreign Policy Magazine named him among the ‘100 Leading Global Thinkers’.